Jalal Afshar

-Jalal Afshar (Persian: جلال افشار; born 1894 – died 1975) was an Iranian scientist, phytopathologist, entomologist, and professor at the Faculty of Agriculture, University of Tehran, located in Karaj.
-He is recognized as one of the leading entomologists in Iran and the Middle East, credited as the founder of the Zoology and Entomology Museum in Karaj and the pioneer of plant pathology research in Iran.
+Jalal Afshar (جلال افشار; 1894–1975) was an Iranian scientist, phytopathologist, entomologist, and professor at the Faculty of Agriculture, University of Tehran, located in Karaj.
+He is recognized as one of the leading entomologists in Iran and West Asia, credited as the founder of the Zoology and Entomology Museum in Karaj and the pioneer of plant pathology research in Iran.

 Biography

 Jalal Afshar was born in 1894 in Urmia.
-He was the son of Majdalsoltan Afshar, a descendant of the Qajar dynasty.
-Afshar completed his early education in his hometown and, at the age of sixteen, ventured to Russia for further studies.
+He was the son of Majd al-Saltaneh Afshar, a descendant of the Qajar dynasty.
+His younger sister was Mastoureh Afshar, a women's rights activist.
+Afshar completed his early education in his hometown and, at the age of 16, ventured to Russia for further studies.
 He attended high school in Tbilisi and later pursued higher education in Moscow at the Shanyavsky Natural Sciences Faculty, where he completed his studies in entomology in 1919.
 Upon returning to Iran in 1920, he commenced his career at the Pasteur Institute.

 After a brief period at the Ministry of Agriculture, Trade, and Public Welfare (now known as the Ministry of Agriculture), Afshar focused on researching plant pests.
 Simultaneously, he began teaching at the Barzegaran School (predecessor of the Faculty of Agriculture in Karaj today).
 Starting in 1926, Afshar taught courses in zoology, entomology, and plant pest control at the School of Agriculture (current Karaj Agricultural High School and Faculty).
 During this time, he established a small entomology laboratory at the Faculty of Agriculture, dedicated to the collection and identification of harmful insects affecting Iranian crops.

 From 1934 onwards, while maintaining his teaching position, Afshar took charge of plant pest control activities at the Ministry of Agriculture.
 He pioneered biological control against the Australian citrus whitefly in northern Iran.
 In 1943, he founded the Entomology and Plant Pest Control Laboratory, initially comprising two small rooms within the Ministry of Agriculture.
 In 1944, he assumed the directorship of the Entomology Laboratory at the Faculty of Agriculture in Karaj.
 Subsequently, he managed the Entomology Laboratory at the Ministry of Agriculture, which later evolved into the Plant Protection Research Institute and the Plant Protection Organization of Iran.

 Retiring from government service in 1965, Afshar continued to contribute to scientific and technical fields.
 In 1972, the University of Tehran recognized his forty-six years of exemplary service by appointing him as a distinguished professor.
-Jalal Afshar died on the 5th of March, 1975, at the age of eighty one.
+Jalal Afshar died on 5 March 1975, at the age of 81.